 So, the best way to interpret your scores is to compare them to the scores that you gave yourself on the other Outcomes.
 What are your highest scores where you feel that you have grown the most in your spiritual life?
 Then look at your lowest scores.
 These are the areas that become your areas of discipleship focus.
 This is where you need the power of the Holy Spirit to empower you to grow.

 Here is your agenda to develop into a disciple that is growing in all five Dimensions:

 - Find your 5 strongest Outcomes and rejoice in them

 - Identify the lowest two or three Outcome scores and prayerfully take them to the Lord in prayer

 - Make a commitment to grow these areas

 - Spend time in the scriptures to help you understand these Outcomes.
+Get a copy of our new book, “Life in 5D”.
+There are several pages of reflection on each of the 35 Outcomes.
 We also have a list of books that we feel can be helpful to assist you in this journey.
-Read, study, and meditate on these Outcomes until you understand how to discipline yourself to achieve them in your daily life
+Read, study, and meditate on these Outcomes until you understand how to discipline yourself to achieve them in your daily life.

 - You may find it helpful to follow this process with a mentor or spiritual partner.
 Some people find it helpful to do this in a group as the group, together commit themselves to spiritual growth and discipleship